-(3) Represents incremental expenses incurred that relate to the transition to a virtual operating model and incentive and leave pay granted to employees that are directly attributable to the COVID-19 pandemic.
+(4) Represents incremental expenses incurred that relate to the operational enablement of a virtual operating model and incentive and leave pay granted to employees that are directly attributable to the COVID-19 pandemic.

-(4) Represents severance payments as a result of certain cost optimization measures we undertook during the year.
+(5) Represents severance payments as a result of certain cost optimization measures we undertook during the period.